 Consultations for Small Businesses Considering Downsizing

-The MEC partners with the Small Business Development Center (SBDC) to provide consulting and support to struggling businesses in Marin County.
+The MEC partners with the Marin County Small Business Development Center (SBDC) to provide consulting and support to struggling businesses in Marin County.
 The goal is to increase profitability, prevent layoffs and help small businesses become more financially stable.
-There are no-cost, confidential, one-on-one counseling available through a number of Marin’s Chamber locations.
-Contact SBDC at (888) 346-7232 or to go www.sbdcsantarosa.org.
+There are no-cost, confidential, one-on-one counseling available.
+Contact SBDC at 415-755-1100 or go to www.rencentermarin.org/sbdc.

 Information & Presentations to Laid-off Employees

 The MEC is available to make presentations to the affected employees of any business that is downsizing, regardless of the size of the layoff, either at your location or at our offices.
 We can also provide materials for employers to share with employees.
 These materials explain the unemployment insurance program and introduce employees to job search and other services available through the MEC and our Career Resource Center.
-Contact MEC Manager, Racy Ming at (415) 473-3334.
+Contact MEC Manager, Patricia Borrego at (415) 473-3334 or PBorrego@marincounty.org.

 Information for Employers

 If you are considering downsizing your workforce, contact the MEC before you take action.
 We can provide you with up-to-date information about labor law and the unemployment insurance program so that you are fully informed about your obligations as an employer.
 A representative is available to answer questions on employment topics, give assistance in obtaining state forms and publications, and make referrals to appropriate government agencies.
-Call the MEC Business Services Information Line at (415) 507-2100.
+Call the MEC Business Services at (415) 473-3309 or email email@example.com.